 - Signatures of both anglers and the captain.

-J. Both angler score sheets and the boat score sheet must be turned in to a representative of the Scoring Committee as a set of three documents.
+J. Both angler score sheets and the boat score sheet must be turned in to a representative of the Scoring Committee as a set of one document.
 Once the score sheets are turned in, there will be no subsequent alterations.
 Promptness in turning in this document is greatly appreciated by the Committee.